tnn1t1s/pallets/paper/Methodology.Data_Preparation.md

 - `labels.json`: A JSON format dictionary containing the set of types and attributues keyed by N.

 ## 3.2 Data Preprocessing
 For the work in this paper, we will use the images and attributes to build a set of models used to demonstrate the performance and phenomenological effects of using color palette aware neural networks.

-We've made the decision to not using the 'types' classes.
+We've made the decision to not using the 'types' classes - which are likely to infer assignment of gender.
+Using gender as a classification category in machine learning datasets can raise several important issues, particularly related to bias, ethics, and the complexity of gender identity.

 (explain color map)
 (show all colors)